kahi-framework/kahi-ui.nbn.dev/content/docs/themeing/custom-themes.md

 ## Global Theme

-After having Kahi UI's source code downloaded and installed, view the `src/themes/default/_theme.scss`.
+After having Kahi UI's source code downloaded and installed, edit the `src/themes/default/_theme.scss` stylesheet.
 This file contains all the non-Component specific definitions that apply every where in the Framework.
 Which is broken up into the headers as seen below.

 ### Palettes